 The Marsha Fuerst School of Nursing

-The Marsha Fuerst School of Nursing (MFSN) is dedicated to students who are motivated to enter the profession of nursing by offering two distinguished degree paths at our campuses in San Diego and Glendale California.
+The Marsha Fuerst School of Nursing (MFSN) is dedicated to students who are motivated to enter the profession of nursing by offering two distinguished degree paths at our campuses in Glendale, San Diego and Bakersfield.

 Associate Degree in Nursing (ADN)